AllowFlame/andrust/README.md

 ### Why this is useful?

-If you want to use native binary in your android project, and you don't like to write it in C/C++, writting in rust can be choicable.
+If you want to use native binary in your android project, and you don't like to write it in C/C++, writing in rust can be choosable.

 Similarly for iOS, lipo is very helpful to make iOS universal binaries.